Frequently Asked Questions (FAQ)

 Emergency communications and fellowship.
 Assisting in community activities

-Why does the club encourages members to be part of the ARRL?
-The club
+Why does the club encourage members to be part of the ARRL?

 The club encourages membership in the ARRL for several reasons.

-1. The ARRL as a national organization representing Amateur Radio is positioned to help protect the allocations and privileges enjoyed by Radio Amateurs.
+1. The ARRL, as a national organization representing Amateur Radio, is positioned to help protect the allocations and privileges enjoyed by Radio Amateurs.
+This is the organization that fights for the radio spectrum for Amateur Radio!
+Please support them by joining their organization.
+Click Here to go to the ARRL site.

 2. The ARRL provides training materials that encourage and train Amateur Radio operators on the 'ART' of Amateur Radio.
 This includes a diverse coverage of topics from the experimental and 'cutting-edge' to the historic and 'time-proven' technologies.
 Additionally this provides a vast repository of knowledge available to Amateur Radio operators, and members in particular, with regards to important topics such as interference mitigation, RF safety, and licensing services.